mohammadrezaee/ats-resume-matcher/README.md

 # ATS Resume Matcher

-A simple Python tool that compares a resume PDF with a job description and returns a resume match score.
+A Python tool that compares a resume PDF with a job description and returns a resume match score.

 The project uses:

 - `pypdf` to extract text from a resume PDF
 - `scikit-learn` TF-IDF vectors to represent the resume and job description
 - cosine similarity to calculate the match score

-## Authors

-- Mohammad Rezaee
-- Hadis Arefanjazi

 ## Installation